 Is Gaziantep Worth Visiting in 2024?

-Southeastern Turkey doesn’t get a lot of press and it’s not that well-known as a tourist destination.
+Gaziantep doesn’t get a lot of press and it’s not that well-known as a tourist destination.

 When it does get in the news, it’s for a bad thing – for example the devastating earthquake that decimated the region in February 2023.
+Many historic buildings were destroyed and heritage was erased.

 Gaziantep sign in front of Gaziantep Castle